elegant-scipy/elegant-scipy/markdown/preface.markdown

 It may take a minute or two to grok, but it should ultimately provide a crisp, "ah-ha!" moment of understanding.
 Once you know the various components of the code, its correctness should be obvious!
-This can be aided by clear variable and function names, and carefully crafted comments, explaining not what is being done (the code does this), but *why* it is being done.
+This can be aided by clear variable and function names, and carefully crafted comments that *explain* the code, rather than merely *describe* it.

 Creativity should support the first three goals.
 Creativity for its own sake can lead to obtuse code that is hard to understand.